Downright Dencey

-Downright Dencey is a 1927 children's historical novel by Caroline Dale Snedeker.
-The novel, illustrated by Maginel Wright Barney, was first published in 1927 and was a Newbery Honor recipient in 1928.
+Downright Dencey is a 1927 children's historical novel written by Caroline Dale Snedeker and illustrated by Maginel Wright Barney.
 The novel is set in Nantucket, Massachusetts during the immediate aftermath of the War of 1812.
-A Quaker girl befriend a social outcast after apologizing for hurting him.
-She tries to teach literacy skills to the boy, but she is grounded by her mother.
+A Quaker girl befriends a social outcast, Jetsam, after apologizing for hurting him.
+She tries to teach Jetsam to read and write, but she is grounded by her mother.
 She is only allowed to eat bread during her punishment.
-After the boy rescues her life during from storm, he is adopted by her family.
+After Jetsam rescues her during a storm, he is adopted by her family.
 The two young people eventually change from best friends into a romantic couple.
+The book earned a Newbery Honor in 1928, Snedeker's first of two honors.

 Plot

 The story is set in Nantucket, Massachusetts shortly after the War of 1812, and deals with the unlikely friendship between a Quaker girl, Dencey Coffyn, and Jetsam, the adopted son of the town drunk.
 Their friendship was formed when Dencey sought his forgiveness for hurting him with a stone.
-In exchange for his forgiveness, she taught him to read and they became even closer which was met with disapproval by her mother.
-The reason for this was because Jetsam was a socially outcast boy who displayed characteristics not in keeping with Quakerism.
-However, Dencey refused to part ways with Jetsam leading her mother to banish her to her room with only bread and water as punishment.
-Nevertheless, the friendship grew even stronger to the point where Jetsam saved Dencey's life from a deadly storm.
+In exchange for his forgiveness, she taught him to read, and they grew closer, which was met with disapproval by her mother because Jetsam was a pariah who did not follow Quakerism.

+However, Dencey refused to part ways with Jetsam, leading her mother to banish her to her room with only bread and water as punishment.
+Nevertheless, the friendship grew stronger to the point where Jetsam saved Dencey's life from a deadly storm.
 She was trapped in it while attempting to save him from accepting a job with the horrible Professor Snubshoe.
-Afterwards, he gained favor with Dencey's family who adopted him and helped him to transform into an admirable young man.
+Afterwards, he gained favor with Dencey's family, who adopted him and helped him to transform into an admirable young man.
 As Dencey and Jetsam grew closer and older, they developed romantic feelings for each other.
 Finally, Jetsam asked Dencey to marry him.